Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 As the attacker, we can generate valid message of the form: `from=#ATTACKER_ID_ID&tx_list=#{transactions}`

-We will use length extension attack to combine these two messages.
+We will use a length extension attack to combine these two messages.

 Imagine the target message blocks are: